 • Type guard that returns true if an error is a Durable engine control-flow signal rather than a genuine application error.

-Durable uses thrown errors internally to suspend workflow execution for durable operations like sleepFor, waitFor, proxyActivities, and execChild.
+Durable uses thrown errors internally to suspend workflow execution for durable operations like sleep, condition, proxyActivities, and executeChild.
 These errors must be re-thrown (not swallowed) so the engine can persist state and schedule the next step.

 Always use didInterrupt in catch blocks inside workflow functions to avoid accidentally swallowing engine signals.

-DurableChildError, DurableFatalError, DurableMaxedError, DurableProxyError, DurableRetryError, DurableSleepError, DurableTimeoutError, DurableWaitForError, DurableWaitForAllError
+DurableChildError, DurableContinueAsNewError, DurableFatalError, DurableMaxedError, DurableProxyError, DurableRetryError, DurableSleepError, DurableTimeoutError, DurableWaitForError, DurableWaitForAllError, CancelledFailure

 import { Durable } from '@hotmeshio/hotmesh';